RinGotou/Kagami/README.md

 Compile them in Visual Studio 2017 or later version.(MSVC 14+)

 ### Linux/BSD Platform
 You need a compiler that supports C++17 standard.
-If you're using CMake,please turn off all compiling options in "common.h" to make it happy.

 ## Help me?
 You can post issues or create pull request.